knightsUCF/CarRacing/Log.md

+# Wait with the Logo

+so after our scene data has been loaded, let's have a couroutine run, which will give us a few seconds of delay before we inactivate the logo.

 # Checking When Scene Loaded

 The part that says, "Time to start the game!" is when we can start up the actual gameplay.